karenhirayama/nasdaq-prices/README.md

 # NASDAQ STOCK HISTORICAL PRICE

-The project is build with [STOCKDATA.ORG](https://www.stockdata.org/) to display the informations.
+The project is build with [STOCKDATA.ORG](https://www.stockdata.org/) to display the informations, and it can see in [Nasdaq Stock Marked](https://62be4a9d680e1d0de7e79642--nasdaq-historical-price-stock-marked.netlify.app/).

 ## Tecnologies